JavaMuller/hive-test-harness/README.md

 1. The third `arg` should be `true` or `false` and indicates if you want execute queries

 1. The forth `arg` is a description of the test being performed.
 For example `"enabled tez"`, would indicate that this test was the first execution since enabling TEZ

+1. The fifth `arg` is absolute path of data to be loaded.
+For example `/Users/tveil/dev/projects/hw/clients/ey-hive-poc/data/converted`

 You can further refine the test by updating `String[] includeFilter` and `String[] excludeFilter` in `RunTest.java`.
 This is a great way to test individual queries (use `includeFilter`) or eliminate problematic ones (use `excludeFilter`).